top of page

 Dr. Robin Hamilton, CTO

-Dr. Hamilton obtained his B.Sc. and M.Sc. degrees from Lakehead University, and a Ph.D. from Prof. Steve Bergens at the University of Alberta.
-After an NSERC Postdoctoral Fellowship, he became a Senior Research Associate and Co-director of the Stryker group at the University of Alberta managing the
+Dr. Hamilton obtained his B.Sc. and M.Sc. degrees from Lakehead University, and a Ph.D. from Prof. Steve Bergens at the University of Alberta investigating asymmetric olefin and ketone hydrogenation.
+After an NSERC Postdoctoral Fellowship, he became a Senior Research Associate and Co-director of the Stryker group at the University of Alberta managing the bitumen upcycling programs.
+Dr. Hamilton was the creative center for work in electro-catalytic conversion of bitumen asphaltenes and lignin biomass to value added carbon materials.

 Dr. Jonathan Veinot

-Dr. Jonathon Veinot is a professor at the University of Alberta, Department of Chemistry.
+and professor at the University of Alberta, Department of Chemistry.
 He is the co-author on over 180 peer-reviewed papers and been awarded 19 patents.
 Jonathan is one of the world’s leaders in silicon nanomaterials, focusing on developing non-toxic Group 14 nanomaterials while establishing a fundamental understanding of their unique optical and chemical properties.

 Dominique Hebert

-Dominique joined DMM in September 2023 as a research chemist.
+Dominique joined DMM in September 2023 as a Research Chemist.
 She has a B.Sc. in Chemistry form the University of Alberta.
 Previously she was a Research Assistant at the University of Alberta, Department of Chemistry.
 While there, she developed methods of synthesis for metal oxide catalysts for chemically assisted production of hydrogen from water.

 bottom of page